kevinher7/gravity-webpage/README.md

 `npm run build`

-This is a modified version of the original script that copies all the contents of the public folder (mainly `index.html`) into the dist folder.
+This is a modified version of the original script that compiles the ts code and copies all the contents of the public folder (mainly `index.html`) into the dist folder.